Education:Wellsway School Bristol, St Brendan's Sixth Form College Bristol, Plymouth University, University of the West of England.

 I read a lot of books and I am a member of a book club, I am currently reading A Gentleman in Moscow by Amor Towles and Why We Sleep by Matthew Walker.

-Helping people with mental health problems with their work
+My Work: Helping people with mental health problems with their work

 I support adults with mental health problems with their work, especially when their job is causing a mental health problem or making it worse.